Anniina-55/todo-app/README.md

 1. Navigate to the `server` folder.
 2. Run `npm install` to install backend dependencies.
 3. Configure your database (if needed).
-4. Run `npm start` to start the backend server.
+4. Run `npm run devStart` to start the backend server.

 ## Usage